falcosecurity/evolution/GOVERNANCE.md

  - define rules and structures which span beyond the extent of a single repository (i.e., organization-wide).

+## Repositories

+The process of adding, removing, and managing repositories under the [falcosecurity](https://github.com/falcosecurity) GitHub organization is described in [REPOSITORIES.md](REPOSITORIES.md).
+The document assigns a scope and a status to each repository.

+### Core repositories

+In particular, repositories essential for building, installing, running, documenting, or using Falco are considered **core repositories** and are given the *Official* status.

+### Repository ownership

+[OWNERS](https://www.kubernetes.dev/docs/guide/owners/) files are used to designate responsibility over different parts of The Falco Project codebase, and serve as the implementation mechanism for the code review process.
+Each repository must have an `OWNERS` file in the root directory, and can optionally have other `OWNERS` files in subdirectories.
+The `OWNERS` file applies to everything within the directory, including the OWNERS file itself, sibling files, and child directories.

 ## Maintainers

 The list of the current [maintainers](./maintainers.yaml) is automatically updated by the [Falco Infra](https://github.com/falcosecurity/test-infra).